DaveH1981/wordcount/README.md

 # wordcount
-Forked repo of a toy word count app in Django.
+Forked repo of a word count app in Django.